bp443/AmorDocs/docs/source/rap2.rst

 8. Change the number of tasks to the number you set in step 6.
 9. (Optional) Change modules to be loaded if necessary.
 Source your Python virtual environment where the ``lammps`` library is installed if it is not installed to the user.

-On the terminal:
+In the terminal:

 10. Submit your job using the ``sbatch`` command.
 The part is under review for use on CSD3.

-After finishing without errors:
+After finishing without errors, convert sparse output to dense hdf5:

+10. Change POSCAR name if needed in ``npz_hdf5.py``.
 11. Run the ``npz_hdf5.py`` script on the login node or on your computer to convert the sparse to the dense hdf5 formats.

-12. Output is ``fc2.hdf5``.
+Output is ``fc2.hdf5``.

 Known issues
 -------------